Lars Nootbaar Player Props: Cardinals vs. Yankees

 Lars Nootbaar At The Plate

-- Nootbaar is batting .254 with eight doubles, four home runs and 30 walks.
+- Nootbaar has nine doubles, five home runs and 31 walks while batting .258.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.